Bruno Senna: Television punditry

 On 7 March 2014, Senna was added to Sky Sports F1's line-up for seven races: Malaysia, China, Hungary, Singapore, Russia, USA and Brazil.
 Senna also commentated during practice sessions alongside David Croft, as well as providing race analysis on the presentation day throughout the seven Grand Prix weekends.

 Senna also made guest appearances on The F1 Show and operated the Skypad.

 On 8 March 2016, Senna was announced as part of Channel 4's Formula One coverage, appearing in special features throughout the season.

 Awards

 On 15 July 2012, Senna collected the Lorenzo Bandini Trophy in Brisighella, Italy.
 He was the 19th driver to collect the award.

 Helmet design

-Bruno Senna's helmet is a modified version of his uncle's helmet design: a yellow helmet with a green and a blue S-shaped stripe.
+Senna's helmet is a modified version of his uncle's helmet design: a yellow helmet with a green and a blue S-shaped stripe.
 The green stripe has a blue-and-white outline, while the blue stripe has a green-and-white outline.
 There is a green stripe under the chin area and a blue rounded rectangle in the top area.